 Caffeine and its effects on pregnant women and their babies aren’t quite clear.
 Some observational studies suggest that excessive caffeine consumption may cause pregnancy loss (miscarriage), low-birth weight, preterm labor, or even stillbirth.
 However, some other studies don’t concur (2) (3) (4).

 Irrespective of the caffeine’s effects, one thing is clear that caffeine clearance during pregnancy slows down significantly.
 It could make pregnant women more sensitive to caffeine’s side effects, such as those stated below (5).

-In some cases, caffeine may increase blood pressure and heart rate, increasing the risk of congenital disabilities.
-Also, it can cause frequent urination, raising maternal electrolyte imbalance and dehydration risk (6).
+In some cases, caffeine may increase blood pressure and heart rate, increasing the risk of congenital disabilitiesiXA structural or functional abnormality present from birth .
+Also, it can cause frequent urination and increase the risk of UTI (urinary tract infection), raising maternal electrolyte imbalanceiXA condition where the body has either excess or not enough minerals and salts in the body and dehydration risk (6).
 Caffeine can also cross the placenta and reach the fetus.
 It is not fully known what happens to caffeine when it crosses the placenta and reaches the fetus.
 However, it may lead to undesired effects, considering that the growing baby does not have the enzymes to metabolize caffeine.

 Most healthy pregnant women are advised to limit their caffeine intake to 200mg per day (7).
 It includes caffeine from soda and all the sources, such as tea, coffee, chocolate, green tea, and certain medications.

 How Might Sugar In Soda Affect You And Your Baby?